-Upon further research, my FBI team (Feline Bureau of Investigation) made many phone calls to this hospital as a new client and asked about a cat declaw cost.
+Upon further research, my FBI team (Feline Bureau of Investigation) made a few phone calls to this hospital asked about a cat declaw cost.
 This specific clinic asked if you want 2 paw or 4 paws.

 When you ask them if a 4 paw declaw was bad for a cat, the response was, “As with any declaw the cat is required to stay overnight.”

 The price for their non-laser, 4 paw declaw was $430 to $650 depending on the vet that you pick, since they all use different anesthesia and pain meds one person was told.